gamedevpl/www.gamedev.pl/games/nukes/docs/design/codegen/codegen_design_doc.md

 - `--allow-file-create`: Allows the tool to create new files.
 - `--allow-file-delete`: Allows the tool to delete files.
 - `--allow-directory-create`: Allows the tool to create directories.
+- `--allow-file-move`: Allows the tool to move files within the project structure.
 - `--codegen-only`: Limits the scope of code generation to the `codegen` directory.
 - `--game-only`: Limits the scope of code generation to the `src` directory.
 - `--chat-gpt`: Uses the OpenAI model for code generation instead of Vertex AI.